airavata-courses/shubhamkr1/README.md

 - api url = http://localhost:8080/Invoice
 This sends hello response.

-#To test all services, please run all servers and then use index.html page
+## To test all services, please run all servers and then use index.html page.
+Index file is present inside api_server/static folder